 When captured, Berg likely faces a felony escape charge and will likely serve the remainder of his sentence in maximum security.
-As of December 31, 2019, the Bureau of Prison’s inmate locator still lists Darren Berg as “escaped.”
+As of May 2021, the Bureau of Prison’s inmate locator still lists Darren Berg as “escaped.”
 Authorities believe he fled to Brazil although the trail is now cold.

 Mahany Law is a full service boutique law firm that assists victims of fraud recover their money.
 Our national team of fraud recovery lawyers has helped clients from Maine to Hawaii.
 We have successfully brought actions against lawyers, securities brokers and financial professionals for their negligence in a wide variety of frauds and investment schemes.
 From welfare benefit plans to Ponzi schemes to bad investment advice, we can help.
 In many cases we can recover your money from gatekeepers such accountants, auditors and financial professionals who may have assisted you in investing your money.